Student career readiness

 Present evidence and argumentation to encourage others to consider alternative positions.

-Instruction and learning
+Instruction & learning

 Select and use learning methods and procedures appropriate for the situation when learning or teaching new things.